AWARD HONORS INNOVATORS IN ALTERNATIVE ENERGY

 This year’s Resonate Award winners are (in alphabetical order – for more information see (http://resnick.caltech.edu/awards-winners.php).

-• Thomas Francisco Jaramillo, Assistant Professor, Stanford University School of Chemical Engineering: Resonate Award recipient for catalyzing chemical reactions for renewable energy production and storage.
+• Thomas Francisco Jaramillo, Assistant Professor, School of Chemical Engineering: Resonate Award recipient for catalyzing chemical reactions for renewable energy production and storage.
 His work focuses on the creation of materials at the atomic scale that drive chemical reactions important for renewable energy production and storage.
 His endeavors have led to the discovery of stable, earth-abundant catalysts for renewable production from water and for converting CO2 into fuels and chemicals in a sustainable manner.

 • Sarah Kearney, Founder and Executive Director of PRIME Coalition; Resonate Award recipient for designing flexible impact-focused investment models to fund innovative ventures offering scalable solutions to global social problems.
 Kearney’s fundamental insight was that raising capital for complex sustainability problems requires a new investment model.